nemo-cluster/bwcloud-migration/docs/index.md

 ```bash
 $ glance image-download 93da1233-bfee-453b-9c1d-59aa45da20c7 --file myvolume.img --progress
 ```
-5. Upload your image to OpenStack (see top instructions or "Upload Image through CLI").
+5. Upload your image to OpenStack (see instructions above or "Upload image via CLI").
 6. Once your image is uploaded, you can create a volume from it.
-Eiter do this in the GUI or use the CLI for it.
+Do this either in the GUI or use the CLI.
-For GUI, visit [https://portal.bw-cloud.org/project/images](https://portal.bw-cloud.org/project/images) and select "Compute -> Images".
+For the GUI, visit [https://portal.bw-cloud.org/project/images](https://portal.bw-cloud.org/project/images) and select "Compute -> Images".
 Select "Create Volume" from the menu.
 ![Create new volume.](img/volume-create.png)
-For the CLI, first set up your credentials.
+For the CLI, you must first set up your credentials.
-First, perform steps 1-4 from the "Uploading an Image via CLI" guide.
+To do this, follow steps 1-4 from the "Uploading an image via CLI" guide.
-Then, check the ID of your image with `openstack image list`.
+Then check the ID of your image with `openstack image list`.
 Check the size of the image with this ID:
 ```bash
 openstack image show --human-readable 991346f0-7780-19f3-34b1-c854c45105da
 ```
-There is probably a problem with the sizes, so that show displays GB, but GiB must be specified when creating.
+Unfortunately, the sizes are displayed in different units, so `openstack image show` shows the size in GB, but GiB is used when creating.
-For example, show displays 12.9G, but you must use 12 (GiB) when creating the volume.
 Now use the image ID to create a volume:
 ```bash
 openstack volume create --image 991346f0-7780-19f3-34b1-c854c45105da --size 12 myvolume # change size